JBamberger/arduino-stuff/README.md

 # arduino-stuff

-Collection of small arduino code snippets.
+Collection of small arduino code snippets, samples, libraries and tools.
 Everything is unfinished and undocumented.